 - Hiking boots – After 2016 brought feet of mud to the festival, 2017 was the opposite – hot and almost completely dry.
 It’s best to have a pair of sturdy shoes that you can wear in the heat too.

-- Tent – go for something lightweight and easy to assemble
+- Tent – go for something lightweight and easy to assemble, but something you can use again (don’t be that person that leaves their tent there please).

 - Collapsible jerry can for getting water (tip – fill it at night so you don’t have to queue up in the morning with a hangover!